Rochester Grammar School: Music

 The school is known for the musical abilities of its pupils.
-There is an orchestra, a flute choir, a main (voice) choir, a gospel choir, a chamber choir, a year seven choir and 'NChant', a choir formed of students from years 9-13 who audition to become members.
-Year 8 students also are able to reach a bronze Arts Award.
+There is an orchestra, a flute choir, a main (voice) choir, a gospel choir, a chamber choir, a year seven choir and 'NChant', a choir formed of students from years 9–13 who audition to become members.
+Year 8 students are also able to reach a bronze Arts Award.